Cleveland could use an upgrade at right tackle and an understudy for Joe Thomas.

 I have it on good authority that the Texans are getting a third-round compensatory pick for not signing any free agents from other teams in the applicable window while losing free agents who received big or significant contracts like A.J.
 Bouye, Quintin Demps and John Simon.

 Scouts have told me that they like Schultz and see him as a do-it-all Y tight end similar to Jason Witten.
 They say that Schultz is a good route-runner, excellent at catching the ball, and a really good blocker.
 This season, Stanford has used Schultz's blocking skill to help open holes for Bryce Love.
-In the Cardinal's ground-based offense, Schultz has 17 receptions for 181 yards and two touchdowns.
+In the Cardinal's ground-based offense, Schultz has 20 receptions for 204 yards and three touchdowns.
 The 6-foot-6, 242-pounder is a sleeper prospect who team evaluators really like.

 Click links to see the Texans' picks across all rounds: